Get new content delivered directly to your inbox.

 But first, fire.
 Then rest.

+Starting, Meghan bolted into wakefulness.
+She stood swiftly, shoving the chair aside and rushed to the window.
 He was gone!
 Again, she had missed him.
-Shaking her head in disbelief, she turned to the door and thrust it wide, casting her gaze over the plains, searching.
-She had a mind to rush out to the gelding and hunt for the mysterious stranger and demand to know his identity, his loyalty, and the reason he watched her these last three days.
+Cursing in disbelief, she turned to the door and thrust it wide, casting her gaze over the plains, searching.
+She had a mind to rush out to the gelding to hunt for the mysterious stranger and demand to know his purpose.
+Yet even as she considered it, something held her back.
+That strange warning pulsed in her mind, and she retreated into the shelter of the hut.

 … and froze.

-The rider was sitting there on the cot, looking up at her eyes so dark they seemed to swallow her whole.
+The rider was there on the cot, looking up at her eyes so dark they seemed to swallow her whole.

 “Meghan O’Bries,” he said softly, his voice smooth and level.